syseleven/grav-docs-metakube/pages/03.Tutorials/17.how-to-use-custom-images-for-your-worker-nodes/default.en.md

 ---
-title: 'How to use custom images for your nodes'
+title: 'How to use custom images for your worker nodes'
 published: false
 date: '23-07-2018 16:29'
 taxonomy: